 Three-time Paralympian Gary Hooper sometimes wonders if he could have been the next Herb Elliott.
 But for those who have had the pleasure of meeting him, it does not take long to realise that, polio or not, Hooper is one of a kind.
-This week he celebrated his 80th birthday.
+On Monday (11 February), he celebrated his 80th birthday.

 Gary Hooper was 11 years old when his life changed forever.